-- 1.7 A 'Habitats Regulations Assessment,' normally abbreviated to HRA, is the step by step process of ensuring that a plan or project being undertaken by, or permitted by a public body, will not adversely affect the ecological integrity of a European wildlife site.
+- 1.8 A 'Habitats Regulations Assessment,' normally abbreviated to HRA, is the step by step process of ensuring that a plan or project being undertaken by, or permitted by a public body, will not adversely affect the ecological integrity of a European wildlife site.
 Where it is deemed that adverse effects cannot be ruled out, a plan or project must not proceed, unless exception tests are met.
-This is because European legislation, which is transposed into domestic legislation and policy, affords European sites the highest levels of protection in the hierarchy of sites designated to protect important features of the natural environment. - 1.8 The relevant European legislation is the Habitats Directive 19921 and the Wild Birds Directive 20092, which are transposed into domestic legislation through the Conservation of Habitats and Species Regulations 2017.
+This is because European legislation, which is transposed into domestic legislation and policy, affords European sites the highest levels of protection in the hierarchy of sites designated to protect important features of the natural environment. - 1.9 The relevant European legislation is the Habitats Directive 19921 and the Wild Birds Directive 20092, which are transposed into domestic legislation through the Conservation of Habitats and Species Regulations 2017.
 These Regulations are normally referred to as the 'Habitats Regulations' and the most recent update consolidates previous versions and corrects some minor errors in transposition.
-The 2017 Regulations have not changed any of the requirements in relation to European sites. - 1.9 The legislation sets out a clear step by step approach for decision makers considering any plan or project.
-In England, those duties are also supplemented by national planning policy through the National Planning Policy Framework (NPPF).
-This national planning policy also refers to Ramsar sites, which are listed in accordance with the international Ramsar Convention.
-The NPPF requires decision makers to apply the same protection and process to Ramsar sites as that set out in legislation for European sites.
-Formally proposed sites, i.e. sites proposed for European designation and going through the designation process, and those providing formal compensation for losses to European sites, are also given the same protection.
-This report refers to all the above sites as 'European sites' for assessment purposes, as the legislation is applied to all such sites, either directly or as a result of policy.
+The 2017 Regulations have not changed any of the requirements in relation to European sites. - 1.10 The legislation sets out a clear step by step approach for decision makers considering any plan or project.
+In England, those duties are also supplemented by national planning policy through the National Planning Policy Framework

-1 Council Directive 92/43/EEC
+&lt;sup>1 Council Directive 92/43/EEC

-2 Council Directive 2009/147/EC
+&lt;sup>2 Council Directive 2009/147/EC